-The goal of The Dreamer Girls Project (TGP) will be to a) increase positive and protective sexual practices (e.g., condom use, PrEP) and psychosocial skills (HIV knowledge, self-efficacy among Black adolescent girls in Paterson and b) to increase knowledge about licit and illicit substances and their relationship with STI and HIV/AIDS.
+The Dreamer Girls Project is a race and gender specific evidence-based substance use, HIV, and STI prevention program for Black girls.
+The Dreamer Girls Project (DGP) program goals are to a) increase positive and protective sexual practices (e.g., delay sex; condom use) and psychosocial skills (HIV knowledge, self-efficacy) among Black adolescent girls and b) to increase knowledge about licit and illicit substances and their relationship with STI and HIV/AIDS.

 Dr. Opara wants to provide support and empower Black girls to deal with issues that affect them the most.
 Overall, she wants to make young Black girls feel like they can dream and soar to the highest heights, despite life difficulties.

 Our research shows that there are specific protective factors that lower the chances of using substances and can indirectly, improve mental health.
 There are major differences in substance use and misuse risk by race, gender, and environmental context.
 Although there are many evidence-based prevention interventions that have the power to support youth, such interventions are often inaccessible to large youth groups and are not culturally or gender-specific enough.
 This is the importance of prevention interventions that can be tailored to specific diverse groups of youth who may have different risk and protective factors to substance use.

 The SASH Lab at Yale examines four protective factors that can be beneficial in prevention programming for Black girls:

 Our team is in the process of developing a prevention intervention that can be delivered by Black girls for Black girls!
 We expect to launch it by Summer 2022.
 Stay tuned!
 Follow us on Twitter to be the first to know when we launch!